 The Saudi machines were delivered in 1979 in a knocked-down form and were put into operation in 1980.
 They were regarded as highly satisfactory, with plenty of power for hot-and-high operations.
 They were fitted with intake sand and dust filters and an external tank on each side of the fuselage.

 All the machines were cycled back to Japan for refurbishment beginning in 1987.
 The refurbishment program took three years.
 One crashed in 1989 while carrying a sling load; after the load was released, the sling rope fouled in the rear rotor.
 All four crew were killed.
-The surviving helicopters were still in service as of the late 1990s, but by that time there was a drift towards replacing them with cheaper helicopters with lower operating costs.
+The surviving helicopters were still in service as of the late 1990s, but they were finally replaced with cheaper helicopters with lower operating costs -- the specifics being unclear.

 * The Swedish air force obtained ten Sea Knights in 1962 and 1963, while the Swedish navy obtained three in the same timeframe.
 These machines were designated "Hkp 4A" and "Hkp 4B" respectively, where "Hkp" is from the Swedish rendering of the word "helicopter".
-These machines were built by Boeing and were unique variants, featuring large fuel capacity, and fitted with Rolls-Royce Gnome H1200 turboshafts, with 895 kW (1,200 SHP) each, and Decca navigation systems after arrival in Sweden.
+These machines were built by Boeing and were unique variants, featuring large fuel capacity, and fitted with Rolls-Royce Gnome H1200 turboshafts -- the Gnome being a license-built, refined version of the GE T58 -- with 895 kW (1,200 SHP) each, and Decca navigation systems after arrival in Sweden.

 The Air Force Hkp 4A machines were used for SAR, and featured a retractable rescue hoist in the forward door.
 The Navy Hkp 4B machines were used for antisubmarine warfare (ASW) and minesweeping.
 They were fitted with a search radar radome on the end of the tail ramp, of all places, and could carry dipping sonar.
 Offensive armament consisted of four homing torpedoes, or six depth charges specially designed for shallow water-work.

 One of the Hkp 4Bs crashed in 1968, and Boeing provided a replacement, which was a refurbishment of a developmental machine.
-The Swedish Navy obtained eight more KV-107s as "Hkp 4Cs" in 1972:1974, with these machines fitted to a similar configuration as the Hkp 4B but powered by Gnome H-1400 turboshafts with 1,045 kW (1,400 SHP) each.
-They were obtained from Kawasaki; since the Japanese constitution places very strong restrictions on export of weapon systems, how they sold these rotorcraft to Sweden is an interesting question.
+The Swedish Navy obtained eight more KV-107s as "Hkp 4C" helicopters in 1972:1974, with these machines fitted to a similar configuration as the Hkp 4B but powered by Gnome H1400 turboshafts with 1,045 kW (1,400 SHP) each.
+These KV-107s were obtained from Kawasaki; since the Japanese constitution places very strong restrictions on export of weapon systems, how they sold these rotorcraft to Sweden is an interesting question.
 It appears they were sold as civil machines and upgraded to military configuration in Sweden.